srleecode/blog/ideals/I1 - synergy.md

     - ___UNPUBLISHED___kdqqtgij_3ZwllK5qRzz87DpLLBwP7HzDOqqR9UZG

 ---

 # Synergy

+ > Synergy - the bonus that is achieved when things work together harmoniously. - Mark Twain

+ > A single arrow is easily broken, but not ten in a bundle

 Synergy¹ is when the combined power of a group of things when they are working together is greater than the total power achieved by working separately.
 A negative synergy² is a destructive interaction between two or more elements where the parts work in a counteractive manner to dampen down or destroy the effects of each other.
-Negative synergies are often the result of components failing to coordinate or differentiate effectively.

-Synergy is hard to achieve because it is common for people to work at cross purposes especially when their levels of interaction are low.
-It is common because ideals and a large number of ideas are very hard to make explicit and to reach agreement on.
-Another complicating factor is that incentive structures in our social environments are often setup in such a way that they cause competition rather than synergy.
+Synergies are derived from systems interacting or systems aligning or a combination of both.

+We might view technologies as human-machine symbiosis extensions of humans (e.g. eye glasses), as tools (e.g. calculators), or as partners (e.g. autonomous robots) or as a new indivisible entity. .
+Each metaphor suggests a different level of autonomy on the part of the machine.

+We might want human extensions to have minimal autonomy, tools somewhere in between, and partners to be relatively self-motivated (but with shared goals).

+How the parts interact
+  - give or take - complementarity, symbiosis, partnership, Self-Organization, emergence, synthesis
+  - directed/order - synchronisation, stigmergy,
+  -

+Negative synergy
+r.
+Burney relays a conversation he had with a pilot that described to him why airplanes fall out of the sky:

+“With the exception of terrorist bombing, very few jetliners ever go down for a single reason.
+These big planes fail mechanically all the time, and passengers don’t even know it.
+Crashes occur when, simultaneously, more than one thing goes wrong.
+For instance, a mechanical failure occurs during a storm, or a system fails and then the backup fails, too.
+Or a mechanical failure is made worse by a pilot error, or vice versa.
+Ultimately, planes hit the ground simply because they fall out of the air, and it usually takes a combination of problems to bring one that low.” (page 84-85) tipping point themechanical   resilience,   robustness   and   carryingcapacity   of   a   physical   structure   depends   verymuch   on   the   way   its   parts   interact.
+This   wasalready known in biology (see example 3.1) but notat his time applied in engineering and architecture.For example, the structures he designed, such asthat in the Figure are much stronger than otherstructures  using  the  same   sub-components  but34 arranged on other ways.
+This led him to design thegeodesic   dome   which   made   him   famousworldwide.
+The structures supporting the domeswere much lighter, robust, beautiful and cheaperthan the classical alternatives.
+Now we know thatnature had invented this structure thousands ofmillions of years before and created “Fullerenes” orcarbon structures using this design.35

 Some common ways in which synergy is achieved is through: